 - Roberts is truly WAY out of character here as “Lilly.”
 She unwittingly makes tea with Covert’s marijuana and proceeds to get high while watching a Spanish variety show on TV.
 In the classic line from the film, she tells Covert, “I can hear my hair growing!”
 It’s a wonderful step out of character for the veteran actor who was so special and won four Emmys and was nominated for three more for TV’s “Everybody Loves Raymond” and is a grandmother in the outstanding “National Lampoon’s Christmas Vacation” (click here for my review).
 Her other Emmy was for an episode of “ Elsewhere” and her other nominations were for work on “American Playhouse,” as a regular on “Remington Steele” and a single episode of “Perfect Strangers.”
 Sadly, Roberts left us in 2016 at 90 after suffering a stroke.

-- Jones, who has been nominated for four Golden Globes, plays the totally over-sexed “Grace,” who seduces Covert’s friend (who is about 40 years younger).
+- A four-time Golden Globe nominee (not for this one), Jones plays the totally over-sexed “Grace,” who seduces Covert’s friend (who is about 40 years younger).
 Her dialogue is distinguished by its erotic nature (especially what she did to Chaplin) and not much like the TV mom she played on “The Partridge Family.”
 I don’t believe there’s any other actor of her generation who could have done as convincing a job as Jones in this one.
 Jones won her Oscar for “Elmer Gantry” from 1960.

 - The very funny Nick Swardson plays “Jeff” and he’s Covert’s best friend who is seduced by Jones and winds up making out with her on a conference table during the video showdown at the company office.
 Swardson is part of the new generation of excellent comedy actors making a name for themselves and he’s truly a funny man.
 He was equally good in “Just Go With It” with Adam Sandler (click here for my review).